etsang647/covid-19-map/README.md

 - [Python 3](https://www.python.org/)
   - [pip and venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) (if not already included with Python)

-Then open a terminal window in a directory of your choice and clone the repository using the project URL from your address bar:
+Open a terminal window in a directory of your choice and clone the repository using the project URL from your address bar:

 ```bash
 git clone https://github.com/etsang647/covid-19-map